 Homemade Coconut Milk Yogurt

-3 cans organic coconut milk
+Three 14.5 ounce cans coconut milk

 1/4 teaspoon non-dairy yogurt starter/probiotic (I use Custom Probiotics Formula 2 - the company can add in additional strains and customize the blend for you as well)